SaikrishnaSonnakula/styleguide_source/README.md

 We use [Fontello](http://fontello.com/) to help us generate icon sets.
 You must first import the `config.json` under `/app/icon/config.json` into Fontello.
 This will ensure that we have the latest icon set from fontello.

 Make you selection of new icons, then download the zip file.

+##Todo
+- Clean up this readme to make it purposeful and relevent for developers
+- icons documentation
+- AEM export command?